gravitational/teleport/rfd/0144-client-tools-updates.md

-Cluster administrators that want to self-manage client tools updates will be able to get and watch for changes to client tools versions which can then be used to trigger other integrations (using MDM software like JamF) to update the installed version of client tools on endpoints.
+Cluster administrators that want to self-manage client tools updates will be able to get and watch for changes to client tools versions which can then be used to trigger other integrations (using MDM software like Jamf) to update the installed version of client tools on endpoints.

 ```